fmerg/vsslib/README.md

 # vsslib

-Interfaces for Verifiable Secret Sharing (VSS) and Threshold Cryptography in TS/JS
+Interfaces for Verifiable Secret Sharing (VSS) in TS/JS

 :warning: **This library requires security audit.
 Use at you own risk for the moment.**